jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 In other research projects, you use the orbs as defined in the configuration.

+## Time keys for primary directions

+Enigma supports the following time keys for primary directions:

+- Ptolemy: 1 degree in right ascension per year.
+- Naibod: the mean movement of the Sun in right ascension during a day: 0°59'08".
+- Brahe: the movement of the Sun at the day of birth.
+- Placidus: the total movement of the Sun in secundary directions, measured in right ascension.
+- Van Dam: as Placidus, but measured in longitude.

 ## Format for data-files

 Enigma supports a proprietary data-file and also the import of data from PlanetDance.